dotnet/machinelearning/src/Microsoft.ML.Tokenizers/PACKAGE.md

 ## About

-Microsoft.ML.Tokenizers supports various the implmentation of the tokenization used in the NLP transforms.
+Microsoft.ML.Tokenizers supports various the implementation of the tokenization used in the NLP transforms.

 ## Key Features

-* Extensisble tokenizer architecture that allows for specialization of Normalizer, PreTokenizer, Model/Encoder, Decoder
+* Extensible tokenizer architecture that allows for specialization of Normalizer, PreTokenizer, Model/Encoder, Decoder
 * BPE - Byte pair encoding model
 * English Roberta model
 * Tiktoken model